 However, in tonight’s 6 p.m. quarterfinal game, Auburn (19-14) faces a team that brings an unconventional style of offense heretofore unseen by the Tigers.

 Drexel University (25-10) runs a motion offense that Coach Terri Williams-Flournoy says is impossible to simulate in practice.
 “We’re going against a motion-type offense … that’s something we haven’t been faced up against.”

 Trying to defend it will present a big challenge.
 It will be a clash between the unconventional motion offense against Auburn’s high pressure defense.
 It’s anybody’s guess which style will win out.

-But this writer gives the edge to the Tigers for two reasons:
+But this r gives the edge to the Tigers for two reasons:

 First, Auburn will be playing their fourth consecutive tournament game at home.
 You can just see the player’s confidence level increase with each game.
 Second, just because the Tigers have convincingly defeated their first three opponents, doesn’t mean they haven’t been tested.

 In the third round game against Tulane for example, the Green Wave made several charges, including a 13-2 run in the second period.
 Each time the Tigers fought back to take control.